 “Suppose, bhikkhus, a dog tied up on a leash was bound to a strong post or pillar.
 If it walks, it walks close to that post or pillar.
 If it stands, it stands close to that post or pillar.
 If it sits down, it sits down close to that post or pillar.
 If it lies down, it lies down close to that post or pillar.

 “So too, bhikkhus, the uninstructed worldling regards form thus: ‘This is mine, this I am, this is my self.’
 He regards feeling … perception … volitional formations … consciousness thus: ‘This is mine, this I am, this is my self.’
 If he walks, he walks close to those five aggregates subject to clinging.
 If he stands, he stands close to those five aggregates subject to clinging.
 If he sits down, he sits down close to those five aggregates subject to clinging.
 If he lies down, he lies down close to those five aggregates subject to clinging.

 The idea here is that “self” is a reification (in Whitehead’s sense of a “fallacy of misplaced concreteness”).
-Further, this reification of a self is at the root of much of our suffering because based on this misconception of self, attachment, aversion, and ignorance arises in a myriad of forms and manifestations.
+Further, this reification of a self is at the root of much of our suffering, because based on this misconception of self, attachment, aversion, and ignorance arises in a multitude of forms and manifestations.